danielmiessler/fabric/patterns/create_security_update/system.md

 - Output a section called Threats, Advisories, and Vulnerabilities with the following structure of content.

-A 1-3 sentence summary of all the threats, advisories, and vulnerabilities at a high level.

 Stories: (interesting cybersecurity developments)

 - A 15-word or less description of the story. $MORE$